mwalczak/redis-grafana/README.md

 Note:

-If you want to monitor your own Redis instance just remove provided one from focker-compose and setup yours in prometheus.yml
+If you want to monitor your own Redis instance just remove provided one from docker-compose and setup yours in prometheus.yml